 The purpose of this study is to evaluate chronic pain therapy for employed individuals with physical disabilities such as multiple sclerosis, limb loss or amputation, spinal cord injury, or traumatic brain injury.
 Increasing our understanding of the effectiveness of this intervention may help to improve treatments for people with chronic pain in the future.

 Chronic pain is one of the most prevalent, disabling, and persistent symptoms associated with physical disabilities.
 One-half to two-thirds of adults with various physical conditions experience chronic pain.
 In addition to being associated with disability, depression, sleep disruption, and physical inactivity, chronic pain has negative effects including job loss and reliance on long-term disability programs.

 - Staff will randomly assign participants to either (1) intervention or (2) usual care.

 - Participants will complete four online surveys before, during, and after treatment.

 - Participants randomized to the intervention group will attend eight weekly therapy sessions via telephone plus a “booster” after treatment ends.

 - Participants randomized to the usual care group will not participate in the telephone therapy.
 Instead, they will continue their regular care.
 The study staff will offer participants the intervention at the end of the treatment period.

-All study procedures take place online or on the phone.
-There is no travel required.
-You can live anywhere in the United States.
+- All study procedures take place online or on the phone — no in-person visits are required.

 Dawn Ehde, Ph.D. is the lead investigator of this study, which the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) funds.
 Find additional study detail at ClinicalTrials.gov.